usbank/Technical-Resources/Required-Reading.md

 RESTful APIs are a particular category of APIs that follow very strict format and are quite popular for using external services. *REST* is an acronym which stands for "REpresentational State Transfer".
 The following resources provide a great foundation for using this technology.

 [REST API & RESTful Web Services Explained](https://www.youtube.com/watch?v=LooL6_chvN4) - fairly long video but should be viewed before accessing any of the other resources.
-It presents a thorough explanation of REST services using basic coding examples.MORE
+It presents a thorough explanation of REST services using basic coding examples.

 [RESTful Web Services Tutorial with Example](https://www.guru99.com/restful-web-services.html) -example of calling APIs through Microsoft’s .NET framework